UG-Team-Data-Science/computational-reproducibility/docs/source/index.rst

 Reproducible Research
 =====================

-A computational approach
+A container approach

 January 2026

 Content
 =======

-- Fundamentals of computational reproducibility
+- Containers for reproducible research
+- Working with containers
-- Containerization
+   - Running containers
-    - Binder
+   - Building containers
+   - Stopping and deleting containers
-    - Docker containers
+   - Persistent storage using containers
-- Using containers for reproducible research
+- Using containers in the cloud

 .. include:: _sections/fundamentals.rst
 .. include:: _sections/containers_intro.rst